Written by Richard Perry

 Customer Support Contacts

-AvaTrade’s customer support contact can be achieved by all the usual methods.
-However, we were a little disappointed by the supposed “Email” contact, which we go into below.
-In the meantime though, here are the contacts available:
+Contacting AvaTrade’s customer service center can be done through all the usual communication methods.
+However, we were a bit disappointed with the email option, which we will discuss further below.
+In the meantime, here are the available support contacts:

-First and foremost, we like that AvaTrade’s website can be accessed in a multitude of different languages.
-Just go to “About” and click on “Trading Websites” and choose the language that you would prefer.
+First and foremost, we liked the fact that AvaTrade’s website can be accessed in a multitude of different languages.
+Just go to “About Us” and click on “Trading Websites” to choose the language you prefer.

-There is an extensive list of FAQs on the website, with several sections of question banks for you to quickly find an answer to your query.
-Topics covering technical issues, general support, the trading platform and your account.
-These are available 24/7.
+There is an extensive list of frequently asked questions (FAQs) on the website, with several sub-sections on different topics, so you can quickly find answers to your inquiries.
+The section covers technical issues, general support, trading platforms, and account management, and is available 24/7.

-If you prefer to interact with a person, there is also an extensive list of 37 different telephone numbers to contact on the website.
-This includes countries from continents across the world:
+If you prefer to interact with a person, there is also an extensive list of 37 different telephone numbers on the website, which includes countries from around the world.

 • 21 countries in Europe